 - Easy to clean

-By choosing flooring with these qualities, you can avoid permanent damage caused by your little monster.
+By choosing flooring with these qualities, you can avoid permanent damage caused by pets.
 Fortunately, the pet-friendly floors on our list include these features without sacrificing style.

-Due to its durability, tile is a popular option among pet owners.
+Due to its durability, tile flooring is a popular option among pet owners.
 When you invest in tile floors, you don’t have to worry about your floor getting scratched.
 In addition, its water-resistant and stain-resistant surface makes it very forgiving towards any of the common messes that accompany pet ownership.
 However, there are a few downsides to this type of flooring.
-For example, tile is very hard and cold, which can be uncomfortable for pets to walk and rest on.
-In addition, tile reflects sound, which can amplify the loud noise of your pet running around on its surface or barking.
+For example, tile is very hard and cold, which can be uncomfortable for pets to walk and rest on, especially older pets.
+In addition, tile reflects sound, which can amplify the loud noise of your pet running around on the tile surface or barking.

 Cork has a number of attractive qualities that pertain to pet owners.
 For one, it is hypoallergenic.
 This means that it repels pet hair, dust, and other small particles, which makes it very easy to clean.
 It also has antimicrobial properties, which organically fend off the growth of bacteria, mold, and the colonization of small insects that your pet may bring in from the outdoors.
 Owners of noisy pets will appreciate its sound-absorbing qualities while pets will love its warm, pliant surface.
 However, cork is not the most scratch-resistant flooring on the market.
 If you choose to get cork floors, you should regularly trim your pet’s nails to avoid damage.